 Placenta previa can be identified when twenty weeks of pregnancy have passed if bright red vaginal bleeding is spotted.
 It may or may not be painful.
 The bleeding may be accompanied by pre-labour contractions inside the uterus which may cause pain.

-Although the exact causes of placenta previa are unknown, if you happen to experience bleeding from the vagina during your third trimester, you should seek medical assistance to help diagnose, manage, and treat the bleeding to avoid any complications.
+Although the exact causes of placenta previa are unknown, if you happen to experience bleeding from the vagina during your third trimester, you should seek medical assistance to help diagnose, manage, and treat the bleeding and other placenta previa symptoms to avoid any complications.

 Placenta previa can be common in those women who had